skonfig/extra/type/__nextcloud/man.rst

     installed version lower, it will upgrade nextcloud if ``--install-only`` is not set.

+    You get version numbers from the `official changelog
+    <https://nextcloud.com/changelog/>`_ or from the `GitHub Releases
+    <https://github.com/nextcloud/server/releases>`_ page.
+The type will
+    download the tarball over the official nextcloud website.

     The type will never downgrade a nextcloud instance.
 Rather, it will fail, as this is a missconfiguration.
 Downgrades are not recommended and supported by upstream.
 Such cases can happen if the nextcloud instance was